Washington Sales Tax Calculator 2026

 How This Calculator Works

 In use-tax mode, the calculator applies the same state-plus-local structure to estimate tax exposure for taxable transactions where sales tax was not properly collected at checkout.
+If legally imposed retail sales or use tax was paid elsewhere, the model caps that credit at Washington tax before credit.

 In qualifying grocery-food mode, this model returns a 0.00% estimate because qualifying food and food ingredients are generally exempt from retail sales tax in Washington guidance.